Back in March I wrote:

 Added 10Nov 4p: Proof of “When such hardware runs …” : V = value, C = cost, N = # processors, s = speed run them at, p,q = prices.
 V = N*s, C = p*N + q*N*s2.
 So C/V = p/s + q*s.
 Pick s to min C/V gives p = q*s2, so two parts of cost C are equal.
 Also, C/s = 2*sqrt(p*q).

-Added 6Nov2014: Pipes turn out to be the most “complex” product, i.e. the product that most indicate that a nation is able to produce many difficult things.
+Added 6Nov2014: According to 2012 data, pipes turn out to be the most “complex” product, i.e. the product that most indicates that a nation is able to produce many difficult things.